hknutsen/skyrim-ce/docs/index.md

 The goal of this modding guide is to achieve the following while maintaining the look and feel of vanilla Skyrim:

 - Fix bugs
-- Improve graphical fidelity:
+- Improve graphical fidelity
-  - Mountains
-  - Water
-  - Trees
-  - Weather
-  - Lighting
-  - Distant terrain
-  - Distant objects
-- Improve item variety:
+- Improve item variety
-  - Weapons
-  - Armors
-  - Clothing
-- Improve "quality of life":
+- Improve *quality of life*
-  - User interface
-  - Crafting

 ## System requirements